AkilaMohan/Gaussian/README.md

-# Gaussian Elimination with partial pivoting
+# Gaussian Elimination

 ## AIM:
-To write a program to find the Gaussian Elimination with partial pivoting of a matrix.
+To write a program to find the solution of a matrix using Gaussian Elimination.

 ## Equipments Required:
 1. Hardware – PCs